acerunox/ppap-cpp/chapter12/12_EXERCISES.md

 ## Exercise 09
 1. Display an image on the screen, e.g., a photo of a friend.
 1. Label the image both with a title on the window and with a caption in the window.

+## Exercise 10
+1. Draw the file diagram from §12.8.